Mecha-Karen/acord/README.md

 > Acord is coming out of ALPHA development, it is somewhat ready for production.
 However, there may be a few bugs with certain routes!

 ## Features
-* Flexible and customisable
+* Flexible and customizable
 * Proper caches and ratelimiters
-* Objects are customisable and can be exported with ease
+* Objects are customizable and can be exported with ease
 * ``async`` and ``await`` syntax
 * Always up to date with the discord API (v10)
 * Optimised in speed and memory